High dimensional matrix estimation with unknown variance of the noise: Matrix Completion

 Here $\alpha_{sp}$ is the spikiness ratio of $A_0$.
 For $\alpha_{sp}$ bounded by a constant, \eqref{wainwright} gives the same bound as Theorem \ref{cor1}.
-The construction of $\hat A$ in \cite{2010arxiv1009.2118N} requires a prior information on the spikiness ratio of $A_0$ and on $\sigma$.
-This is not the case for our estimator, which is completely data-driven.
+The construction of $\hat A$ in \cite{2010arxiv1009.2118N} requires a priori information on the spikiness ratio of $A_0$ and on $\sigma$.
+This is not the case for our estimator.

 The estimator proposed by Koltchinskii et al in \cite{Koltchinskii-Tsybakov} achieves the same bound as ours.
 In addition to prior information on $\left\Vert A_0\right\Vert_{\sup}$, their method also requires prior information on $\sigma$.
-In the case of Gaussian errors, this rate of convergence is optimal (cf. Theorem 6 of \cite{Koltchinskii-Tsybakov}) for the class of matrices $\mathcal{A}(r,a)$ defined as follows: for given $r$ and $a$, for any $A_0\in \mathcal{A}(r,a)$ the rank of $A_0$ is supposed not to be larger than $r$ and all the entries of $A_0$ are supposed to be bounded in absolute value by $a$.
+In the case of Gaussian errors, this rate of convergence is optimal up to a logarithmic factor (cf. Theorem 6 of \cite{Koltchinskii-Tsybakov}) for the class of matrices $\mathcal{A}(r,a)$ defined as follows: for given $r$ and $a$, $A_0\in \mathcal{A}(r,a)$ if and only if the rank of $A_0$ is bounded by $r$ and all the entries of $A_0$ are bounded in absolute value by $a$.

+One important difference with previous works on matrix completion is that Theorem \ref{cor1} requires the additional growth restriction on $\lambda$, that is the condition $\dfrac{\rho}{\sqrt{2\rank(A_0)}}\geq \lambda$.
+The consequence of this growth restriction is that our method can not be applied to matrices which have both large spikiness ratio and large rank.
+Note that the square-root lasso estimator also requires an additional growth restriction on $\lambda$ (see Theorem 1 in \cite{chernozhukov-square}).
+We may think that these restrictions is the price of not knowing $\sigma$ in our framework.